16 Product Fails That Defined The Decade

 The Galaxy Note 7 was one of 2017’s most well-reviewed phones.
 Reviewers called it the “best” and “beautiful.”
 That is, until, devices started catching fire.
 Like the cheap, flammable hoverboards, lithium-ion batteries were to blame for the Note 7’s downfall.
 The difference was that the Note 7 was made by Samsung, one of the biggest battery manufacturers in the world.

-The company was not typically associated with low-cost low-quality components — it’s even a supplier for Apple’s iPhone.
+The company was not typically associated with low-cost, low-quality components — it’s even a supplier for Apple’s iPhone.
 So when the batteries in Note 7 phones started exploding in planes, cars, and homes, longtime Samsung loyalists were surprised.
 Samsung cited poor production quality and uneven, or even missing, insulation tape as the reason.
 Then the replacement devices started exploding too.
 Two months after its launch, the Galaxy Note 7 was “permanently discontinued.”

 Samsung’s reputation plunged after the recall fiasco, showing that a company’s image is defined by how it handles crises.